 The sand or rubber used on top of turf between fibers for ballast and cushion.

 The state or quality of shining by light reflection.

-The tendency for a material to return to a former state after a constraint has been removed.
+The tendency of the material to return to a former state after the removal of the constraint.

 A type of thread.